reteps/reteps.github.io/blog/fast-gdb/index.md

 Download a ARMv8 / aarch64 iso like Ubuntu Desktop 22.04.3 LTS.
 This can be downloaded [here](https://cdimage.ubuntu.com/jammy/daily-live/current/).

 Download the UTM DMG from their [Github Releases](https://github.com/utmapp/UTM/releases).
 At the time of writing, this is UTM 4.4.4.
-If you run into issues, I would reccomend using `8GB` RAM.
+If you run into issues, I would recommend using `8GB` RAM.

 Then, setup your UTM VM.